xuqi2024/openflexure-microscope/docs/parts/electronics/sangaboard.md

 For higher power LEDs, there are 2 PWM based channels driven by MOSFETs on the board and these are designed to provide up to 1A of current to the LEDs.
-To protect the board from potential damage, there is 1.5 Ohm current limiting resisor on in series with the PWM LEDs.
+To protect the board from potential damage, there is 1.5 Ohm current limiting resisor in series with the PWM LEDs.
 For advanced users wishing to experiment with different currents/LEDs, this resistor can be bypassed using a solder jumper on the bottom of of board.
 The PWM frequency and duty cycle (brightness) can be adjusted in the Sangaboard extension.